olidare/olidare-LLM---Spanish-Generator/README.md

 - **Notion integration** uses official API with proper authentication
 - **Optional local processing** with Ollama for complete privacy

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Built with [Streamlit](https://streamlit.io/) for the web interface